April 29, 2014

 Dechambeau, who collected his first collegiate win, held a one-stroke lead on the field to begin the final round, and never relinquished the lead at any point on Tuesday.
-The Clovis, Calif., native finished as one of just three players to finish under par for the tournament, carding a seven-under 206 for the event.
+The Clovis, Calif., native finished as one of just three players to score under par for the tournament, carding a seven-under 206 for the event.
 Dechambeau was also the only player in the field to post two rounds in the 60s at the Innisbrook Resort - Copperhead Course.

 "This win is a great step in the right direction for our team," Dechambeau said.
 "I couldn't be more proud of how we handled ourselves like professionals and for that I am most proud."

-Sophomore Austin Smotherman also earned a top-five finish, finishing tied for fourth at an even-par 213.
+Sophomore Austin Smotherman also earned a top-five result, finishing tied for fourth at an even-par 213.
 Higgs tied for 12th after carding a one-under 70 in the final round, including a three-under back nine.
 Ryan Burgess tied for 19th to give SMU four players in the top 20.

 UCF earned runner-up honors and No. 9 Houston placed third in the tournament, eight strokes off SMU's pace.
 USF took fourth and Louisville rounded out the top five.